 This post contains affiliate links.
 Affiliate links means that sometimes if you click through to a website and register or purchase something, I may get a commission from that sale at no extra cost to you.
 For more information click here.

-In this post, you’ll learn about what diet mentality is, how it can infiltrate our relationship with food and our bodies, and how to ditch it.
-If you are sick of the false promises of the latest diet fads and tired of following health and wellness trends that don’t work, keep on reading!
-I think it’s time we wake up and stand up to the diet bully that is literally trying to steal our food.
+In this post, you’ll learn all about the diet mentality.
+You’ll learn what it is, how it can affect your relationship with food and your body, and how to how to reject the diet mentality.
+If you are sick of the false diet promises and wellness trends that don’t work, keep on reading!

 “Throw out the diet books and articles that offer you false hope of losing weight quickly, easily, and permanently.
 Get angry at the lies that have led you to feel as if you were a failure every time a new diet stopped working and you gained back all of the weight.
 If you allow even one small hope to linger that a new and better weight loss diet might be lurking around the corner, it will prevent you from being free to rediscover Intuitive Eating”.
 Evelyn Tribole and Elyse Resch, Intuitive Eating

 Diet mentality is the belief that dieting is the key to all of your health and happiness.
-It is based on the common, yet incorrect assumption that intentional weight loss is a worthy goal to strive towards, that thin=good and being in a larger body=bad.
-A diet mentality also clouds, or completely blocks, your ability to tune into what your body needs, and what it’s telling you every day.
+It is based on the common, yet incorrect assumption that intentional weight loss is a worthy goal to strive towards.
+It also promotes the anti-fat bias that thin=good and being in a larger body=bad.
+Diet mentality also clouds, or completely blocks, your ability to tune into what your body needs.

-This type of thinking is also what fuels the following disordered eating modalities:
+The diet mentality is also what fuels the following disordered eating traits:

 - Moralizing foods into “good” and “bad”